 Snaps + Rye A Danish restaurant that embodies the clean aesthetic of the country and offers a variety of smorbrod (open-faced toasts) made daily and on display behind a glass counter.
-The house-cured salmon and herring were favorites of mine as was the kedgeree and porridge when I wanted something warming.
-The coffee was also fantastic, and I wanted to steal all of the serviceware (apparently some guests actually did).
+The house-cured salmon and herring are fantastic, and check out the kedgeree and porridge when you want something warming.
+The coffee was also fantastic, and you might want to steal the serviceware (apparently some guests actually do).

 Kipferal Hunkering a warming Hungarian goulash?
 This is the place to get it along with classic Austrian coffee and fare.